Buddhist Therapy, Life Coaching, Dharma Training

 "Meditation and Dharma can be really nebulous and challenging, so it can be really helpful to talk with someone trustworthy about your practice and the many questions you have."

---there is no structure, no path--and because the world of popular-Buddhism and mindfulness is so very broad and shallow, the teachings offered are too general, too high-level, too repetitive and it leaves many practitioners wanting or needing more.
+Part of the problem is that at modern Mindfulness Retreat and Dharma Centers, guest teachers come and go; one teacher teaches this, the next teaches that — there is no structure, no path — and because the world of popular-Buddhism and mindfulness is so very broad and shallow, the teachings offered are too general, too high-level, too repetitive and it leaves many practitioners wanting or needing more.
 This ultimately leaves many with huge gaps in their practice and confused about what they are supposed to practice, how to practice it, and for how long.
 This can trap many in a meditation or dharma rut, not leading to the progress that they had expected.
-Some of those people eventually come to me to find greater context, meaning, and depth from their practice, because what has been missing--what I offer--cannot be found outside of a direct teacher-student relationship.
+Some of those people want to find greater context, meaning, and depth in their practice, because what has been missing cannot be found outside of a direct teacher-student relationship.

 During the transition from East to West, and in order to package it for consumers across all demographics, meditation and mindfulness were separated from their tried-and-true roots and turned into what is essentially an awareness and breathing lifestyle.